brianwlynch/pplaunch/README.md

 ### v3.0.0
 - Switched to electron build.
 - Script running in backgroup is no longer needed
-- Added music to shenanagins
+- Added music to shenanigans
 - Added new loading screen messages

 ### v2.0.0